56phil/C/README.md

 <li>$./translate.py some_file.txt 123 \?</li>
 <ul>
 <li>The protiens sequence will be will be 123 characters long</li>
 <li>The replacement character will be a question mark.
-(The baclslash is needed to 'escape' some characters that have special meanings in regular expresions.)</li>
+(The backslash is needed to 'escape' some characters that have special meanings in regular expresions.)</li>
 </ul>
 <li>$./translate.py some_file.txt</li>
 <ul>